theQRL/docs.theqrl.org/_docs/developers/privateNetwork.md

 tags: developers
 ---

-Setting up a QRL private network will allow a developer the ability to test out transacting on the QRL network without the risk of testing with real QRL.
+Setting up a private QRL network allows a developer to test making QRL transactions without placing funds at risk or relying on external infrastructure.
 This is intended to help the development and advancement of external systems.

 This documentation assumes that you have already followed the [QRL node installation instructions](https://docs.theqrl.org/node/QRLnode/)